PratikSavla/Visual-Question-Answering/README.md

 # Visual-Question-Answering

 This is RNN+CNN Visual Question Answering Model.
-It uses VGG16 model for image feature extraction.
+It uses VGG16 for image feature extraction.
 [VQA Dataset](http://visualqa.org/download.html) is used for training the model.

 ### Dependency